Bayesian Inference of Gravity through Realistic 3D Modeling of Wide Binary Orbits: General Algorithm and a Pilot Study with HARPS Radial Velocities: Introduction

 Wide binaries with precise $\mathbf{r}$ and $\mathbf{v}$ are rare because it is challenging to measure the relative radial (line-of-sight) displacement and the relative radial velocity (RV) with sufficiently good precision.
 In particular, the measurement uncertainties of the relative distances are usually (much) larger than the radial separations, whereas precise RVs are currently being obtained for increasingly larger samples.
+Nevertheless, the potential importance of 3D velocities $\mathbf{v}$ with precise RVs was recognized by earlier investigators of wide binaries \citep{Scarpa:2017,PittordisSutherland:2018}.

 Recently, two studies considered 3D orbit modeling to test gravity based on samples of limited quantity and/or quality.
 For 32 binaries selected from the Gaia data release 3 \citep[DR3; ][]{Gaia:2023} database, \cite{Saglia:2025} derived very precise RVs from the High Accuracy Radial Velocity Planet Searcher (HARPS) spectrograph database.
 Their sample covers a broad range of Newtonian gravitational acceleration $10^{-11}\la g_{\rm N}\la 10^{-6}$~m\,s$^{-2}$ including about 8 wide binaries with $g_{\rm N}< 10^{-9}$~m\,s$^{-2}$ as will be shown below.
 Notably, their sample includes only a few binaries with uncertainty of distance difference ($\Delta d$) satisfying $\sigma_{\Delta d}< s/\sqrt{2}$ where $s$ is the sky-projected 2D separation.
 Thus, individual orbit inferences and gravity tests are limited by overall imprecise radial separations (note that tangential separations derived from Gaia astrometry have negligibly small errors).
 Moreover, even if $\sigma_{\Delta d}$ is sufficiently small, degeneracies between orbits and gravity theories need to be dealt with. \cite{Saglia:2025} presented only non-unique Newtonian orbit solutions for all their binaries except for one system (\#24) with stars HD189739 and HD189760 which they interpret as an unbound system.
 They have not derived uncertainties or probability distributions of orbit parameters, but they noted that some orbit phases seemed unnatural.